rust-lang/rust/uninitialized.md

 array in a more incremental or dynamic way.

 Unsafe Rust gives us a powerful tool to handle this problem:
-`std::mem::uninitialized`.
+`mem::uninitialized`.
 This function pretends to return a value when really it does nothing at all.
 Using it, we can convince Rust that we have initialized a variable, allowing us to do trickier things with conditional and incremental initialization.

-Unfortunately, this raises a tricky problem.
+Unfortunately, this opens us up to all kinds of problems.
 Assignment has a different meaning to Rust based on whether it believes that a variable is initialized or not.
-If it's uninitialized, then Rust will semantically just memcopy the bits over the uninit ones, and do nothing else.
+If it's uninitialized, then Rust will semantically just memcopy the bits over the uninitialized ones, and do nothing else.
 However if Rust believes a value to be initialized, it will try to `Drop` the old value!
 Since we've tricked Rust into believing that the value is initialized, we can no longer safely use normal assignment.

-This is also a problem if you're working with a raw system allocator, which of course returns a pointer to uninitialized memory.
+This is also a problem if you're working with a raw system allocator, which returns a pointer to uninitialized memory.

-To handle this, we must use the `std::ptr` module.
+To handle this, we must use the `ptr` module.
 In particular, it provides three functions that allow us to assign bytes to a location in memory without evaluating the old value: `write`, `copy`, and `copy_nonoverlapping`.